Telephone: 01925 442079

-If further investigation is needed to decide upon disciplinary action, the LADO strategy process should discuss whether the employer has appropriate resources or whether the employer should commission an independent investigation because of the nature and/or complexity of the case and in order to ensure objectivity.
+If further investigation is needed to decide upon disciplinary action, the LADO should discuss whether the employer has appropriate resources or whether the employer should commission an independent investigation because of the nature and/or complexity of the case and in order to ensure objectivity.
 The investigation should not be conducted by a relative or friend of the member of staff.

 The aim of an investigation is to obtain, as far as possible, a fair, balanced and accurate record in order to consider the appropriateness of disciplinary action and / or the individual's suitability to work with children.
 Its purpose is not to prove or disprove the allegation.